 .
 You’ll receive a follow-up call or email around some days after the adoption to check that your new arrival is settled-in.
 You can also find help and advice on the Cats Protection website at www.cats.org.uk/adviceAll cats that come into our care undergo a full veterinary check-up, any conditions identified are treated, all adult cats are neutered (depending upon individual circumstances, kittens will be neutered before or after adoption) and both cats and kittens are vaccinated, treated for fleas, wormed and microchipped.
 This treatment costs, on average, over £150 and we ask that adopters pay a fee of £80 to defray some of these costs.
 In addition, before any cat is homed, one of our volunteers will discuss with the prospective adopter the cats and kittens available to ensure that the right cat goes to the right home.
 A home visit by one of our volunteers may also be arranged.
 When the cat or kitten is homed, it is covered by four weeks' free PetPlan insurance that can be continued by the adopter.

 Age discrimination in the workplace is illegal but, unfortunately, that doesn't extend to cats!
 Please don’t discriminate; give a home to an older cat.

-Please register your interest in homing any of the cats or kittens either by 'phoning our Local Helpline 0333 567 4746 or by email directly to email@example.com to register your interest and for information and updates on cats and kittens available.
+Please register your interest in homing any of the cats or kittens either by 'phoning our Local Helpline 0333 567 4746 or by email directly to firstname.lastname@example.org to register your interest and for information and updates on cats and kittens available.
 If you email,please provide your telephone contact number and full address.
-Alternatively, if you complete the form available below each cat's details, it will be forwarded by email.
+Alternatively, if you complete the form available below each cat's details, it will be forwarded to us by email.

 If you would like to volunteer to help in the process of homing our cats, please see our Volunteer page.